Daita Logo

 #Best Practices

-• Use insert_many() for bulk inserts rather than looping execute()
+• Use insert_many() for bulk inserts instead of loops

 #Next Steps